MichaelAndish/bunq-event-app/README.md

 Your biggest problem is ticketing companies hide your customer data.

-You sold 10,000 tickets and have no idea who bought them, who spent the most and what did they buy when.
+You sold 10,000 tickets and have no idea who bought them, who spent the most or when did they buy most.

 With bunq events, you tap a button on the home screen of the bunq app and you are in control of events.